Expression idiomatique en anglais : come what may

 - To be sure of going ahead in a particular situation even if all the odds are not in favour

-- To ignore the circumstances in order to get something done
+- To resolve on doing (something) or to ignore the circumstances in order to get something done

 - The girl has decided to marry him come what may.
 She will proceed even if her entire family is against her decision.

 - I have decided to go to London to complete my higher education come what may.

 - She has promised her mother that she will pass the exam come what may this year.

 - We will be vacationing outside the country this year come what may.

 - My cousin is going to go to the party come what may.

 - She got the assignment and will not finish it come what may.

 - I am going to board that train come what may.